High-dimensional limit theorems for SGD: Momentum and Adaptive Step-sizes: Main Result

 \begin{definition} A family of summary statistics $(\uv_n)$ are \textbf{asymptotically closable} for learning and momentum rates $\left( ( \delta_n )_n, \beta \right)$ if $(\uv_n, \nabla L_n, P_n, \beta)$ are $\delta_n$-localizable with localizing sequence $(E_K)_K$, and furthermore there exist locally Lipschitz functions $\hv: \mathbb{R}^k \times \mathbb{R} \rightarrow \mathbb{R}^k$ and $\boldsymbol{\Sigma}: \mathbb{R}^k \to \mathbb{R}^{k \times k}$, such that

 with $J_n$ the Jacobian of $\uv_n$.
 We call $\hv$ the \textit{effective drift} and $\Sigv$ the \textit{effective volatility} of $\uv$ respectively. \end{definition}

+{ We refer the reader to \cite{benarous2024high} for a detailed discussion regarding the interpretations of Definition~\ref{def:localize}.
+In particular, these scaling assumptions are more general than the regularity assumptions commonly imposed in the literature, e.g., $L$-smoothness and convexity of the loss.
+These assumptions can be checked in a broad class of models, such as those studied here or in \cite{benarous2024high} and related works.
+For example, one can verify that Definition~\ref{def:localize} holds for common models such as binary classification and Gaussian XOR classification with two-layer neural networks with ReLU activations \cite{benarous2024high}.

-Compared to the same definitions in the online SGD case \cite{benarous2024high}, we now require an additional item in (3) in Definition~\ref{def:localize} that controls the correlation between the random fluctuations $\nabla H(x_1, Y_i)$, $\nabla H(x_2, Y_j)$ when $i\neq j$.
-This item is of a similar flavor as the preceding item in (3).
+Let us briefly compare the notions of localizability and asymptotically closability to the related notions in \cite{benarous2024high} }.
+Compared to online SGD, we now require an additional item in Definition~\ref{def:localize}-(3) to control the correlation between the random fluctuations $\nabla H(x_1, Y_i)$, $\nabla H(x_2, Y_j)$ when $i\neq j$.
 Additionally, for Definition~\ref{def:closable}, we note that the two operators scale differently in $\beta$.
 We revisit this point in Remark~\ref{rem:const-step-size} after presenting our main result below.

 \begin{theorem} Let $(X_{\ell}^{\delta_n} )_{\ell}$ be SGD initialized from $X_0 \sim \mu_n$ for $\mu_n \in \mathscr{M}_1\left(\mathbb{R}^{p_n}\right)$ with learning rate $\delta_n$ and fixed momentum parameter $\beta \in [0, 1 )$ for the loss $L_n(\cdot, \cdot)$ and data distribution $P_n$.
 For a family of summary statistics $\uv_n=\left(u_i^n\right)_{i=1}^k$, let $\left(\uv_n(t)\right)_t$ be the linear interpolation of $(\uv_n (X_{ \lfloor t \delta_n^{-1} \rfloor}^{\delta_n} ) )_t$.